Ghulam Raziq

-Ghulam Raziq (11 November 1932 - 24 June 1989) was a Pakistani hurdler who competed in the 1956 Summer Olympics, 1960 Summer Olympics, and the 1964 Summer Olympics.
+Ghulam Raziq (11 November 1932 - 24 June 1989) was a Pakistani hurdler who competed at the 1956, 1960, and the 1964 Summer Olympics.

 Career

+Ghulam Raziq was born on 11 November 1932 in Jhelum District, British India.

-In the Asian Games.
-Raziq won the gold medal in 1958 and 1966, and a silver in 1962.
+In the Asian Games, Raziq won the gold medal in 1958 and 1966, and a silver in 1962.

 Raziq won the British AAA Championships title in the 120 yards hurdles event at the 1960 AAA Championships.

 At the Commonwealth Games, Raziq won medals three successive times.
 He first secured a bronze medal in 1958 in Cardiff, followed by gold in 1962 in Perth.
-He again secured bronze in 1966 in Kingston.
+He again secured bronze medal in 1966 in Kingston.

 At the Olympics, Raziq made it to the semi-finals in 1956 and 1960 Summer Olympics in Rome.
 In 1960, he was involved in a photo finish for the third place in his semi-final round, and missed out on a finals place by a whisker.

 Personal life

 Raziq hailed from Domeli in the Jhelum district.
 Like several athletes in Pakistan's early history, Raziq was a soldier in the Pakistan Army.
 He also participated in the World Military Games.